 It’s important to note that the destructor method is not always guaranteed to be called, and should not be relied upon for critical cleanup tasks.

 If the Python interpreter is shut down or the program crashes, the destructor may not be called at all.
-Therefore, it is generally recommended to use other methods for resource cleanup, such as using context managers or the
+Therefore, it is generally recommended to use other methods for resource cleanup, such as using context managers or the with statement.

 In this Python Classes and Objects tutorial, we learned about destructor method in a class, how to define it, and how to invoke it, with example program.